frconor-ebook/meditations/_posts/2025-03-06-charity-versus-anger.md

 Then the devil sees that we have diffused it.
 We\'ve let the air out of the tires a little bit.
 Then he\'s lost his weapon.

 It\'s a great way to get out of angry situations.
 We might have to go to somebody someday and say, 'Look, I\'m boiling.
 I'm boiling mad.
-This person that said that thing, or this other person that did that other thing, or that *matatu* driver, or that person that was so impertinent or cheeky or unjust with me\...
+This person that said that thing, or this other person that did that other thing, or that *matatu* driver, or that person that was so impertinent or cheeky or unjust with me\...'

 All those things happen to us from time to time.
 But it\'s great that we can get those things out.
 Recover our peace.